Syrris Ltd

 Syrris Ltd is a British multinational corporation based in Royston, United Kingdom.
 It manufactures chemical reactors for research and development chemists and is a market leader in flow chemistry products.
 The company has subsidiary offices in the United States, Japan, India and Brazil and is supported by approximately 35 distributors worldwide.

-As of mid-2013, the company employs about 40 chemists, engineers, manufacturing, operations, marketing and sales staff in its Royston, UK head office and other offices worldwide.
+As of mid-2013, the company employs about 40 chemists, engineers, manufacturing, operations, marketing, and sales staff in its head office and other offices worldwide.

 History

 The company was founded by Mark Gilligan and Richard Gray in August 2001, and used to be part of the Blacktrace Holdings Group, which also includes The Dolomite Centre Ltd. On January 1, 2020, Syrris was acquired by Asahi Glassplant UK.
 Since 2001, Syrris have developed and manufactured new technologies for the pharmaceutical and medicinal chemistry industries, including grant-funded projects.

 In 2004 Syrris developed the AFRICA (Automated Flow Reaction Incubation and Control Apparatus) flow chemistry system in partnership with GlaxoSmithKline to accelerate the medicinal chemistry element of drug discovery.
 In 2006 Syrris launched FRX, a low-cost alternative to AFRICA, and Atlas, an automated laboratory scale batch reactor.
 In 2011, Syrris added 2 new products to its portfolio, the Globe chemical reactor platform and the Asia flow chemistry system, which was a recipient of an R&D100 Award in June 2012.